-- An abnormality seen on brain or other scans without definite related clinical symptoms - eurological signs occurring without symptomatic abnormality, e.g. brisk reflexes without other symptoms - Symptoms of psychological or psychiatric origin.
+- Neurological signs occurring without symptomatic abnormality, e.g. brisk reflexes without other symptoms. - > Symptoms of psychological or psychiatric origin.

 Encephalitis is an acute inflammation of the brain.
 The illness can vary from mild to life-threatening.
 Most people with a mild case can recover fully.
 More severe cases of Encephalitis may recover but there may be damage to the nervous system.
 This damage can be permanent.